pietermartin/umlg/doc/markdown/sqlg.md

     Time to insert: 0:00:01.955
     Time to read: 0:00:00.117

-Note, the Postgres read time is roughly equivalent to HSQLDB.
+Note that the Postgres read time is roughly equivalent to that of HSQLDB.
 This is because in the above test there is only one call to the database.
-Postgres itself is fast, however round trips between client and server is expensive.
+Postgres itself is fast, however round trips between client and server are expensive.

-####Create a 10001 Persons, each with 2 properties and one friend
+####Create 10001 Persons, each with 2 properties and one friend

     @Test
     public void testAddPersonAndFriends() {